NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 The three attributes for storing response data, `users`, `issues`, and `issue_comments`, represent the three data types that we will be requesting from the API, with `nodes` storing *every* returned object, keyed by its `node_id` value.

-I've elected to store the data returned from the API this way, because it takes advantage of the fact that all objects in Python are passed/assigned by reference, rather than by value.
-When you assign an object, such as a class instance or `dict` to multiple variables, Python assigns a pointer to the object, rather than the object itself.
-Thus, changing a value in one object changes means the change is reflected in all variables which point to this object:
+I've elected to store the data this way, because it takes advantage of Python objects being passed by reference, rather than by value.
+Thus, changing a value in one object changes that value in *all* variables which point to that object:

 ```python
 >>> primary_dict = {"id": 12345, "name": "Bob",}